open-power/amester/README.md

 1. From the AMESTER main screen, select "File"
 2. select "Connect to..."
 3. select "OpenPOWER..."
-4. Enter the IP address, IPMI userid, and IPMI password and click "Connect".
+4. Enter the BMC IP address, IPMI userid, and IPMI password and click "Connect".
 Wait a few seconds for connection.
 5. In the AMESTER main screen, select Function -> Sensors...
 6. Select "Select sensors".
 You should see a list of sensors.